Artist Penny Nolan

 I am a Native Californian residing in beautiful Northern California.
 I am inspired by nature and spend as much time outdoors as I can.
 I especially enjoy Plein Air painting (outdoor painting) as a way to capture the spirit of the landscape.
 Fortunately, I have a husband who loves to travel and I love to paint the sites, a perfect combo!

-I have been an art teacher for 24 years.
+I have been an art teacher for 28 years.
 I have a Bachelor’s degree in art from San Jose State University.
-I am currently a member of the Sunnyvale Art Club (sunnyvaleartclub.org) and member of the California Art Club.